tzler/mochi_code/README.md

 # load data the github repo we just cloned
 df = pandas.read_csv('MOCHI/assets/benchmark.csv')
+# extract trial info with the index from huggingface repo above
 df.loc[i_trial_index]['trial']
 ```

 returns the trial `shapegen2527`, which is the same as the huggingface dataset for this index.